dbayardAWS/intro-data-lake/lab1/NewLab1f.md

 ![screenshot](images/Athena3.png)

-* Click the + sign to the right of New query 1 to open a new query tab.
+* Click the + sign to the right of the New query tabs to open a new query tab.
 Enter this query:
 ```
 select product_title,
        sum(helpful_votes) helpful_votes,